jmbejara/finm-python-crash-course/docs_src/syncing_files_with_git_and_github.md

 Let's now review the major Git concepts, as outlined here: https://code.visualstudio.com/docs/sourcecontrol/overview

-## GitHub Desktop
+## GitKraken

-Now, let's orient ourselves with GitHub Desktop.
-It will often be easier to view changes in GitHub Desktop than in VS Code, but that's a preference.
-(Also, in the future, you might take a look at GitKraken, my favorite Git GUI (which has a pro plan that is free for students).)
+Now, let's orient ourselves with GitKraken.
+It will often be easier to view changes in GitKraken than in VS Code, but that's a preference.

 ## Pulling Changes from GitHub